 Ethan Travis, a talented film student at the College of St. Rose in Albany, recorded interviews with nine trailblazers and assisted the Gender Fairness Committee of the Third Judicial District, chaired by Hon.
 Rachel Kretser, in producing this program.
 It premiered at a continuing legal education program on March 31, 2017 in Albany, NY.

 Special thanks to the NY Courts for giving us access to this film.

 Franklin H. Williams: A Film Celebrating His Life and Contributions

 HSoftheNYCourts proudly helped fund this project.

-This 40-minute video details the life and contributions of Franklin H. Williams, a renowned civil rights attorney, organizer of the Peace Corps and ambassador to Ghana whose living legacy is the Franklin H. Williams Judicial Commission.
+This video details the life and contributions of Franklin H. Williams, a renowned civil rights attorney, organizer of the Peace Corps and ambassador to Ghana whose living legacy is the Franklin H. Williams Judicial Commission.
 The Commission, within the NYS Unified Court System, works to ensure equal participation by people of all backgrounds.

 This documentary was conceived, developed, scripted and brought to fruition by Joyce Y. Hartsfield, Executive Director of the Franklin H. Williams Judicial Commission, and John Caher, Senior Advisor for Strategic Communications, New York State Unified Court System.
 Enid Gort, Ph.D. served as project consultant.

 The project was funded primarily by the Unified Court System, with generous support from the New York State Bar Foundation and the Historical Society of the New York Courts.